jSm449g4d/AX-4/README.md

 # AX-4
-This is a sample of GAN by TF2.0
+This is a sample of AutoEncoder by TF2.0

 ## How to use
 0.install required modules